Updated: Nov 19, 2020

 When presented with a premise that involves a condition causing a person to slowly lift off the ground, you might expect a certain amount of irreverence or a running theme of equally audacious concepts to support the central conceit.
 Instead, the story we get is the furthest thing from irreverent.
 In fact, everything surrounding the fantastical premise is poignantly familiar.

-Centring on a typical suburban family, held together by matriarch Sarah (an absolutely on top of her game Olivia Coleman), we are introduced to a home and family dynamic that just about all of us have lived in.
+Centring on a typical suburban family, held together by matriarch Sarah (an absolutely on top of her game Olivia Colman), we are introduced to a home and family dynamic that just about all of us have lived in.
 Everything from moody teen to the mother that runs the house with precision, often going unnoticed.
 And just as in the real world, where an upset stomach or back pain or a headache unknowingly heralds the end of life as we know it, so too does Sarah’s family’s life change forever.
 In this case, Sarah becomes stuck in one spot but finds herself suspended just off the ground, the starting point of what will become a slow but seemingly unstoppable journey upwards.

 There is a starkness to the feel of this film, as the condition itself is the only thing that is allegorical.
 Additionally, the nature of Sarah’s condition gives rise to scenarios that are vaguely comedic.
 This is until the reality of where this is all leading sets in, at which point almost every narrative and character aspect of the film paints an all too recognisable picture of a family fighting a soul-crushing inevitability that seems too fantastical to be true.